okansungur/AI/Diabetes/README.md

 - Scatter plots :- to understand relationship between any two variables
 - Pair plot :- to create scatter plot between all the variables

-- create helper parameters by creating new columns???

 * Feature Selection
 * Handling Outliers
 * Split the Data Frame into X and y
 * TRAIN TEST SPLIT
 * Build the Classification Algorithm

 - KNN
 - Naive Bayes
 - SVM
 - Decision Tree
 - Random Forest
 - Logistic Regression
 - Hyper Parameter Tuning using GridSearch CV
 - Fit Best Model
 - Predict on testing data using that model
 - Performance Metrics :- Confusion Matrix, F1 Score, Precision Score, Recall Score

-- llll
-Outliers
+###### Outliers
-Data Entry Errors,Data Entry Errors,Measurement Error,Natural Outlier
+Data Entry Errors,Data Entry Errors,Measurement Error,Natural Outlier.

-- Using Z score method,we can find out how many standard deviations value away from the mean
+- Using Z score method (Find out how many standard deviations value away from the mean)

-- ROBUST Z-SCORE
-called as Median absolute deviation method.
-It is similar to Z-score method with some changes in parameters
+- ROBUST Z-SCORE (Called as Median absolute deviation method.
+It is similar to Z-score method with some changes in parameters)